google/koladata/docs/api_reference.md

 list of proto Messages, the result is an 1D DataSlice.

 Args:
-  messages: Message or nested list of Message of the same type.
-Any of the
+  messages: Message or nested list/tuple of Message of the same type.
+Any of
-    messages may be None, which will produce missing items in the result.
+    the messages may be None, which will produce missing items in the result.
   extensions: List of proto extension paths.
   itemid: The ItemId(s) to use for the root object(s).
 If not specified, will
     allocate new id(s).
 If specified, will also infer the ItemIds for all